Paris sequencing

 IV

-Once the choice is clear, leave the country layer.
+Once the choice is clear, open the destination guide.

 V